 In general, most readers have been taught or believe that the variable costs are really only two items in a restaurant.
-The first is the food costs itself and the second is the labor associated with producing and serving the meals.
+The first is food costs and the second is labor associated with producing and serving the meals.
 Once you are done reading this article, you will discover that variable costs are actually broader in scope than just these two basic costs.

 Fixed Costs – those cash costs paid each month whether one patron or 30,000 patrons are served.
 A perfect example relates to costs associated with occupancy.
 These include rent, insurance and property taxes.

 Variable Costs – the technical definition relates to those costs that fluctuate (generally increase) as the volume of sales increase.
-The most common identifiable cost in a restaurant is the food cost.
+The most common identifiable cost in a restaurant is food cost.

 Mixed Costs – a derivative of both fixed and variable expenditures as one single cost; in the restaurant industry a good example is the water bill.
-In general this monthly bill has a fixed required payment whether the restaurant washes dishes or not.
+In general, this monthly bill has a fixed required payment whether the restaurant washes dishes or not.
 Think of the standard account fee.
 The variable element of the water bill is the actual consumption of water.
 The fixed element is spread over the volume of water consumed so the price per gallon decreases as the volume of water consumed increases.

 Sunk Costs – costs incurred to get into the restaurant business yet have no real ongoing costs as the restaurant serves patrons.
 A good example relates to restaurant equipment.
 The owner paid for this equipment upfront prior to opening.
 Therefore, the cash paid is ‘Sunk’ or gone.
-The only way to get it back is to either earn it back using the equipment or selling the equipment.
+The only way to get it back is to either earn it back using the equipment or sell the equipment.

 Accrual and Cash – the form of financial presentation related to actual costs associated with business operations.
 In a restaurant business, the most common presentation format is accrual due to the nature of receiving payment from the customer upon service.
-Very few if any restaurants use the cash basis of accounting because there is no real tax advantage related to this presentation format.
+Very few if any restaurants use the cash basis of accounting because there are no real tax advantages related to this presentation format.
 However, when discussing fixed and variable costs, the standard protocol relates to actual cash expenditures.